Driver killed after intentionally ramming car into Fla. apartments

-Five people in a Florida apartment escaped injury after a man intentionally rammed a car full of propane tanks into a Florida apartment building in a fiery crash that took his life, police said.
+Five people in a Florida apartment escaped injury Tuesday after a man intentionally rammed a car full of propane tanks into a Fort Pierce apartment building in a fiery crash that took his life, police said.

 Carl Philbert, 31, was killed in the crash at about 12:48 p.m.
-ET, which stemmed from a domestic dispute, said Officer Ed Cunningham, a Fort Pierce police spokesman.
+ET, which stemmed from a domestic dispute, Fort Pierce police public information officer Ed Cunningham said.
 No one in the apartment building was hurt, but the vehicle burst into flames, and at least one of the propane tanks ignited.

 Video showed a fireball erupt from the burning car.
 Residents told NBC affiliate WPTV of West Palm Beach that they grabbed their children and helped others to flee the building after the fiery crash.